Cleveland Clinic logo

 Tubular Adenomas

 Tubular adenomas are precancerous polyps in your colon typically found during colonoscopies.
 These polyps are your body’s early warning system for colorectal (colon) cancer.
-While about 50% of the population develops tubular adenomas, less than 10% of tubular adenomas become cancerous.
+While about half of the population develops tubular adenomas, less than 1 out of 10 of tubular adenomas become cancerous.

 Advertisement